JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_param_icen.rst

 NAM_PARAM_ICEn
 -----------------------------------------------------------------------------

-It contains the options for the mixed phase cloud parameterizations used  by the model (ICE3 or ICE4).
-They are included in the declarative module MODD_PARAM_ICE.
+It contains the options for the mixed phase cloud parameterizations used by the model (CCLOUD = "ICE3" or "ICE4" in :ref:`nam_paramn`).

 .. csv-table:: NAM_PARAM_ICEn content
    :header: "Fortran name", "Fortran type", "Default value"